imansyaefulloh/ionic-siguide/README.md

 @mmaulanaabdullah
 @digidumb

-How to install
+##How to install
-1. Create new ionic project
+* Create new ionic project using this command
 ```shell
 $ ionic start project-name blank
 $ cd project-name
 ```
-2. Download this repository and copy to your ionic project, and overwrite all
+* Download this repository and copy to your ionic project, and overwrite all
-3. Running app on the browser
+* For running app on the browser
 ```shell
 $ ionic serve --lab
 ```